singnet/ai-dsl/snet-marketplace-space/README.md

 the script and present as well in the subfolder `json`.
 Look for

 ```
-json/ORGID-SERVICEID-metadata.json
+json/ORG.SERVICE.json
 ```

-where `ORGID` and `SERVICEID` represent the organization and service respective identifiers.
+where `ORG` and `SERVICE` represent the organization and service respective identifiers.

 ## Docker